taylornpeter/word-guessing-game/README.md

 # word-guessing-game
-A simple word-guessing game made during my Python class online, probably great for beginners.
+A simple word-guessing game made during my Python class online, probably great for beginners to understand how the code works and great for professionals to correct my coding mistakes.

 ## Version 1.0.1:
 Changes: